Clinical Program Success Stories

 Working on the client’s behalf, Brickhouse methodically condensed the paperwork and medical records into an articulate argument presented before the Unemployment Administration – and won.

 As part of her work with the Clinic, current student Emily Dunn ('13) recently helped a client win back the unemployment benefits which were unfairly denied her by her employer.

-Dunn met with her client under the guidance of Professor Kathleen McKee, Director of the Civil Litigation Clinic.
+Dunn met with her client under the guidance of Professor Kathleen McKee, Director of the Civil Practice Clinic.
 Dunn simplified the statutes and information involved in the case, developed a defense for her client based upon the corresponding case law, and won the case in court.

 The clinical experience gives students confidence and a sense of accomplishment, eliminating the gap between the classroom and the courtroom.